PhilTee/homeassistant_eon_next/README.md

 ## TODO
 - [X] Setup basic HomeAssistant Integration Structure
+- [X] Implement the Login mutation call to get the JWT
-- [ ] Implement the Account Balance API call
+- [X] Implement the Account Balance API call
 - [ ] Create the Account Balance Sensor Entity
 - [ ] Add configuration to configuration.yml
-- [ ] Implement the Login mutation call to get the JWT
 - [ ] Determine if the GetOptimizelyAttributeUserData and the getAccountMeterSelector queries can be fetched ina single GQL API call
 - [ ] Get meter readings from getAccountMeterSelector query
 - [ ] Create Sensor Entities for: